 While it is doing this, the repeated stimulation also helps to re-train the damaged motor nerve pathways.
 In time, you may find that you can perform the manual exercises again - just like when you were young.

-- They cannot voluntarily initiate manual exercise
+- You cannot voluntarily initiate manual exercise

-- The manual exercise program is too difficult or too expensive to maintain
+- The manual exercise program is too difficult or too expensive

-- Involuntary muscles need strengthening
+- Your involuntary muscles need strengthening

 Incontinence page links